Jews and Christians

 For these reasons and more, the bodies of the early Christians and especially the martyrs were understood to be significant.
 They were significant because

-- it was desirous that they be preserved in readiness for the resurection of the body (which is why the early Christians were against cremation)
+- it was desirous that they be preserved in readiness for the resurrection of the body (which is why the early Christians were against cremation)

 - there was a bond of mutual love between the members of the Church and especially in this persecuted small community

-- there was an understanding that as the soul & body are linked, and the soul of the martyrs/saint was in heaven, so too, we who remain here on earth are nevertheless that much closer to heaven, especially in the Eucharist.
+- there was an appreciation of the Greek philosophical understanding that the soul & body are linked, and so as the soul of the martyrs/saint was in heaven, so too, we who remain here on earth are nevertheless that much closer to heaven, especially in the Eucharist.

-- miracles occured as a result of the relics showing glimpses of the power of God and his New Kingdom
+- miracles occurred as a result of the relics showing glimpses of the power of God and his New Kingdom

 The early Christians therefore collected the bodies or pieces of bodies of the first saints and martyrs.
 They marked the graves/tombs and returned to them regularly to pray for intercession, to recall their sacrifice – especially on their feast day (usually the anniversary of their death) and to be close to them.